narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 ---

 <p style='text-align: justify;'>
-Hello, my name is Naren, and I'm a currently a graduate Student at the New Jersey Institute of Technology, Newark, majoring in Computer Science.I also work part-time as a Graduate Researcher at New Jersey Institute of Technology, Newark where my work is focused in the domain of Parallel/ High Performance Computing.
+Hello, my name is Naren, and I'm a currently a graduate Student at the New Jersey Institute of Technology, Newark, majoring in Computer Science.
+I also work part-time as a Graduate Researcher at New Jersey Institute of Technology, Newark where my work is focused in the domain of Parallel and High Performance Computing.
 </p>